Golden Isles of Georgia: Arthur J. Moore Methodist Museum and Library

 When the property was purchased in 1949, it was Bishop Moore's vision that it would one day become a retreat center and a place of inspiration for people of all ages.
 Moore was Bishop of both North and South Georgia conferences of the Methodist church as well as a leader in worldwide missions for over 20 years.
 The Arthur J. Moore Methodist Museum was dedicated in June 1966 began as a small library containing many volumes from the Bishop's personal collection.
 The museum in the beginning had a distinctly southern Methodist focus, containing principally oriental porcelains and other artifacts gathered by Moore during his travels.

 Dr. Charles Layman, noted theologian, writer, and professor of Bible at the University of Florida, graciously offered to the museum items from his extensive Wesleyan collection.
 The Wesleyan grew rapidly.
 Later, North Georgia clergyman, Rev. David Ogletree, began making generous gifts from his substantial collection of Wesley historical artifacts.

 The research library consisting of over 6,000 volumes has also expanded greatly through the years.
 In the spring of each year, thousands of youth from churches across the Southeastern jurisdiction gather on weekends at Epworth by the Sea as part of their confirmation class training.

-This modern building holds within it a wide array of treasures that range from the history of St. Simons Island to the Wesley family including the Wesley brothers landing here with General Oglethorpe in 1736.
-The museum also illustrates the start of the Methodist church and the changes it underwent to get where it is today.

-The museum has a new interactive kiosk where people of all ages can learn more about the history of the circuit rider and early Methodism in Georgia.
-There is also a fun game where you can ride along with a circuit rider to share the experience of bringing faith to the frontier.
-The museum houses a wonderful collection of nativities.